Safirl/three-base-experience/README.md

 curl -fsSL https://raw.githubusercontent.com/Safirl/three-base-experience/main/scripts/install.sh | bash
 ```

+### Imports
 You can add a path to easily import plugins in your files.
+In `tsconfig.json`

 ```js
 {
 "compilerOptions": {